rott215dog/LibF/README.md

 # LibF

 LibF is a foundational framework for Python to make programming simpler and faster.
-It consists of multiple libraries
+It consists of multiple libraries.

 ### Features:
  - `GPA: General Python Async` = A library for simple async code with multithreading support